-For wildlife watchers the Gator Lake Trail offers a ton of viewing opportunities in a small space.
-See wading birds of all types alligators (hence the name) and other assorted wildlife in the dunes and in the lake itself.
+For wildlife watchers, the Gator Lake Trail at St. Andrews State Park offers a ton of viewing opportunities in a small space.
+See wading birds, alligators (hence the name) and other assorted wildlife in the dunes and in the lake itself.

 By the Numbers